ScienceArtMagic/BOB/README.md

 This byte output is then passed back to BAE to construct new vectors, potentially prefilling multiple continuation vectors per next pass (TODO).

-## Note on Special Tokens
+### SISTERS (SImple Special-Token-only Embeddings are Really Small)

+BOB and his friends make their own substitute "tokens"/"embeddings," but his SISTERS help with the real deal on special occasions.

 No quotes here.
-Special tokens are still tokens/embeddings as in fully-tokenized models, but only in place of (by default/for the time being) 30 of the first 32 UTF-8 codepoints; `\t`/`\b09`/`9` decimal, a.k.a. "tab" and `\n`/`b0a`/`10` decimal a.k.a. "linefeed"/"newline" are combined with other printable characters (you'll have to handle conversion to Windows formatting yourself, if you need carriage returns).
-All other codepoints from `b00`/`0` to `b31`/`31` are stored in a `vocab.json`/`tokenizer.json` just like you would expect from a tokenized Hugging Face Transformers-compatible model.
+Special tokens are still tokens/embeddings just as they are in fully tokenized models, but only in place of (by default/for the time being) 30 of the first 32 UTF-8 codepoints; `\t`/`b\x09`/`9` decimal, a.k.a. "tab" and `\n`/`b\x0a`/`10` decimal a.k.a. "linefeed"/"newline" are combined with other printable characters (you'll have to handle conversion to Windows formatting yourself, if you need carriage returns).
+All other codepoints from `b\x00`/`0` to `b\x31`/`31` are stored in a `vocab.json`/`tokenizer.json` just like you would expect from a tokenized Hugging Face Transformers-compatible model.
 Due to the nature of special tokens (and the tiny size of a `hidden_dim * 30` embedding matrix), leaving their representations trainable, and the full `hidden_dim`, makes sense.

+In the future, more special tokens may be made available for the currently unused bytes `b\x80`/128 decimal through `b\x9f`/159 decimal, and possibly some of the many other control characters spread throughout Unicode (though 30 is already a lot, let alone 62).